-In view of the lack of research examining the impact of the performance of a virtual assessment center on the nature of the assessed abilities, our hypothesis is necessarily preliminary in the field.
-Given the consistency of the findings, as presented, indicating that similar dimensions are generally more strongly related than different dimensions (Bray & Grant, 1966).
-As a result, it is expected that this trend will exist in the abilities assessed in a VAC.
-Thus, it is suggested that the context of an AC operating in a virtual environment, in which young candidates feel natural (Valkenburg & Peter, 2011), will not affect the measured essence.
-We predict that the essence of the assessed abilities in VAC and FTF AC that are designed to select candidates to the same job description will be similar, and also construct validity of the two ACs will be similar.
+In view of the lack of research examining the impact of VAC on the nature of the assessed abilities, our hypothesis is necessarily preliminary given the consistency of the findings, as presented, indicating that similar dimensions are generally more strongly related than different dimensions (Bray & Grant, 1966), it is expected that this trend will also hold true regarding the abilities assessed in a VAC.
+Thus, it is suggested that the context of an AC operating in a virtual environment, in which young candidates feel more at ease (Valkenburg & Peter, 2011), will not affect the essence of the measured dimension.
+We predict that the essence of the assessed abilities in VAC and FTF-AC that are designed to select candidates for the same job description will be similar, and also the construct validity of the two ACs will be similar, leading to the following hypothesis:

-Hypothesis 3: The construct validity of a VAC will be similar to the construct validity of FTF AC.
+Hypothesis 3: The construct validity of a VAC will be similar to the construct validity of FTF-AC.

 Methodology

-The Procedure and the participants in the research
+Procedure and the participants

-The participants in this naturalistic field study are candidates for a variety of positions in the Israel Defense Forces (IDF).
-All the participants are women (AC in this study is for women only), in the age range 16.2 to 24.5 (M = 17.3, SD = 0.5).
-In this longitudinal study, the data of the participants from two selection days were collected, representing two different phases of the military service selection system, which they performed with a six-month difference.
-All participants (N=11,157) performed the first selection day in the same way (face-to-face) while they performed the second selection day (in which they participated in AC) in a different ways.
-The outbreak of covid-19 virus led to a sudden change in the format of the second selection day that was until then in a FTF AC format and moved due to the limitations to a VAC.
-Some participants (N=6,992) performed the second selection day in FTF AC several months before the outbreak of covid-19 virus, and some (N=4,165) performed AC several months after the change in the VAC format.
+The participants in this naturalistic field study were candidates for a variety of positions in the Israel Defense Forces (IDF).
+All the participants were women (the AC in this study is for women only) in the age range 16.2 to 24.5 (M = 17.3, SD = 0.5).
+In this longitudinal study, data were collected from the participants on two separate test days, six months apart.
+These represented two different phases of the military service selection system.
+The first selection day, attended by all participants (N=11,157) was conducted face-to-face.
+Some participants took part in the second day of the selection process in person in FTF-AC format (N=6,992).
+However, owing to the outbreak of COVID-19, for the remainder of the candidates, the process was conducted online through a VAC (N=4,165).

-The assessors are graduates of a diagnostic position in the army or students in the field of social sciences, in the age range 22 to 36 (M = 27.40, SD = 2.92).
-All the assessors work for a large selection company, have been trained for their position and have assessed the candidates across several dimensions (e.g. teamwork, leadership) along the AC work.
-Assessment dimensions are identical in both the FTF AC and the VAC and were assessed as part of similar exercises.
-The Department of Military Behavioral Sciences provided a file for this study with the candidate's identification number deleted from the information file, to ensure privacy and anonymity.
+The assessors were graduates of a diagnostic position training program or an army training program, or were students in the field of social sciences, in the age range of 22–36 (M = 27.40, SD = 2.92).
+The assessors, who were well-trained and worked for a large recruitment company, tested the candidates in several dimensions (e.g. teamwork, leadership).
+Assessment dimensions were identical in both the VAC and the FTF-AC, and were assessed by means of similar exercises.
+Data for this study were provided by the Department of Military Behavioral Sciences in the form of a file with each participant’s identification number deleted to ensure privacy and anonymity.

 Description of the selection in the virtual and face-to-face assessment centers